 Cryptozoology (Greek teaching of hidden animals) deals with - mostly dubious - reports from folklore, legends, eyewitness reports, footprints and blurry photos.
 Scientific zoology does not deal with such beings, even if the boundaries to cryptozoology sometimes blur when extinct or newly discovered animal species are found.
 Traditionally, cryptozoologists suspect that such reports are partly due to undiscovered animal species.
 Such a type is called cryptid in cryptozoology.

 The term cryptozoology was coined in the 1940s and 1950s by Ivan T. Sanderson and the Belgian-French zoologist Bernhard Heuvelmans (1916-2001).
 Because of its central position, Heuvelmans is often referred to as the "father of cryptozoology".
 Even before the emergence of cryptozoology, others had dealt with the topic, such as Charles Fort.
-Cryptozoology is classified as a pseudoscience by outsiders.
-The International Society of Cryptozoology (ISC), which was founded in 1982 and has been inactive since around 2004, campaigned for cryptozoology to be recognized as a serious science.
+Cryptozoology often classified as a pseudoscience.
+The "International Society of Cryptozoology (ISC)":;, (1982-2004) campaigned for cryptozoology to be recognized as a serious science.
 In 1997 Heuvelmans received the Gabriele Peters Award for Fantastic Science from the Zoological Museum at the University of Hamburg.

 Mysterious deep sea